 Mary Elizabeth Mastrantonio,

 Real estate developers descend upon a sleepy coastal Florida community with the promise of big money and bigger changes.
 Torn between honoring family obligations and the lure of quick cash, the locals greet the outsiders with a wildly mixed reception.
-Marly Temple is eager to give in and sell the family business to start over.
-As caretaker of her father's motel and restaurant, she's grown resentful of missed opportunities.
+Marly Temple is eager to give in and sell the family business to start over her life.
+As caretaker of her father's motel and cafe, she has grown resentful of missed opportunities.
 However, she finds a glimmer of hope in a tentative romance with a visiting landscape architect.
-Desiree Perry left town years ago to escape a scandal and make a name for herself as an actress.
-Reluctantly returning home, she finds her strong-willed mother unwilling to let go of the past.
+Desiree Perry left town many years ago to escape a scandal and make a name for herself as an actress.
+Reluctantly returning home, she finds her strong willed mother unwilling to let go of the past.
 Written by

 I understand that people have different expectations of low-budget, arthouse movies.
 I also know that John Sayles has a sort of glow about him, that earthy, intellectual anti-hollywood vibe, a la Tim Robbins, the Coen brothers and Atom Egoyan, that makes him a darling with the critics from the get-go.